 Even when updates are available, the owners of a device might opt out of applying an update, so maintaining backward-compatibility is important.
 As part of your device management, you need to keep track of the versions that are deployed on each device and which devices are candidates for retirement after updates are no longer available.

 Device manager systems often support pushing out updates automatically to devices as well as managing rollbacks if the update process fails.
 They can also help to ensure that only legitimate updates are applied, for example through the use of digital signing.

 Once the devices themselves are secured, the next IoT security challenge is to ensure that communication across the network between devices and cloud services or apps is secure.

 Many IoT devices don’t encrypt messages before sending them over the network.
-However, best practice is to use transport encryption, and to adopt standards like TLS.
+However, best practice is to use transport encryption and to adopt standards like TLS.
 Using separate networks to isolate devices also helps with establishing secure, private communication, so that data transmitted remains confidential.
 Common measures include using Firewalls, restricting physical access to gateway devices, using randomly generated one-time-password, and turn off the OS features that aren’t required by the device.

 Ensuring data integrity, which may involve employing checksums or digital signatures to ensure data has not been modified.
 Blockchain – as a decentralized distributed ledger for IoT data – offers a scalable and resilient approach for ensuring the integrity of IoT data.

 Read more about what blockchain means for IoT in this blog post.

 Web, mobile, and cloud apps and services are used to manage, access, and process IoT devices and data, so they must also be secured as part of a multi-layered approach to IoT security.
 All the standard practices to secure mobile and web apps should be followed.